Contribute to MicroOVN

 • The commit message should focus on WHY the change is necessary, we get the what and how by looking at the code.

-• Include a Signed-off-by header in the commit message.
+• Include a Signed-off-by tag in the commit message.
 (See Git sign-off documentation)

 • MicroOVN uses Launchpad for tracking bugs.
 If you encounter any issue, or have a feature suggestion.
 Feel free to open a bug report.